classic-terra/documents/proposals/lunc-usdc-prop.md

 ### Funding Request:

 800M LUNC, split into three spend proposals, each funding a portion of the liquidity initiative.
 400M LUNC will be used to acquire USDC.
 At current market rates this will provide roughly $45k liquidity (or 22.5k single-sided).

+### Multisig Signers

+We propose the follwoing list of multisigners.
+These are individuals and validators that showed strong support for the LUNC ecosystem in the long run

+- LuncGoblins
+- LuncLive
+- Jacob Gadikian
+- JurisProtocol
+- LVS
+- Hexxagon
+- Vegas
+- Rexyz
+- Nicolas Boulay
+- Garuda
+- Jesus is Lord
+- Allnodes

+It is a rather big list.
+A very broad and diverse list of community members that are well respected.
+This initiative aims to forge the fractions together and create a valuable effort for the chain.

+### High Risk CEX Trades

+This proposal will take a route over centralized Exchanges to perform the USDC acquisition.
+This can only be undertaken by a single entity or individual, because of the nature of CEXs.
+We are fully aware that this goes against decentralized practices that have been common on Terra Classic.
+But the USDC cannot be acquired on the DEX market, because there is simply not enough on-chain liquidty - which is a problem that this very proposal tries to challenge and target.
+We nominate **LuncGoblins** aka **Fragwuerdig** (real name Till Ziegler) to take these high risk trades.
+He is a well-respected and trusted community member and has a KYC certification with SolidProof (see https://github.com/solidproof/projects/tree/main/2024/Fragwuerdig).
+He has no reason or incentive to embezzle this grant.

+The risk for partial or full losses of the spend due to human or technical error can be mitigated by splitting up the spend prop into several installments.
+Internally, the installments will be further divided into three equal parts so that the whole process will only carry out only $2.5k per trade.

+### Price Impact and Acquisition Strategy

+This proposal ensures to minimize the price impact on LUNC by matching the +/-2% depth of the centralized market on Binance.
+This means, that when a single trade with 50% of the two-sided target liquidity is exectued, then the price is expected to move only 2% downwards.
+However, to further inhibit negative price movement, the acquisition will take part in several trades to minimize.
+The swaps will only be executed into a market up movement on the 4h timeframe.
+The trades will not be initiated with a Market Order but with a Limit Order at current market price (Stop Limit) to minimize exposure to slippage.

 ### Summary